 (0151) 424 6330

 Well appointed, comfortable and popular pub.
-The pub can cater for functions, hosts live music and has meeting rooms.
-There is a well equipped children`s play area, and the local community deservedly patronise the Ring O Bells.
+The pub can cater for functions, hosts live music (Fridays and Saturdays)and has meeting rooms.
+There is a well equipped children`s play area and a childrens pets area with Chickens, Rabbits and Guinea Pigs.
+The local community deservedly patronise the Ring O Bells.

 (0151) 424 5994